Social Justice Issues

 Social justice issues can occur in relation to practically any aspect of society where inequality can arise as a result of unjust prejudices or policies.

 Social justice issues can be delineated into two categories, which are interrelated and often co-dependent: Inter-Social Treatment and Unequal Government Regulation.

-Inter-Social Treatment involves treatment of a group(s) of other people based on personally-held biases and prejudices.
-These prejudices most often manifest in sociological categories such as:
+Inter-Social Treatment involves treatment of certain groups of people based on personally-held biases and prejudices.
+These prejudices most often manifest in relation to sociological categories such as: